Fabio-html/Website_Fabio_Gampl/src/blog/2025-09-07-how-to-think-more-creatively-in-an-unpredictable-world.md

 Ask most people what school does, and they'll say it teaches you knowledge—math equations, historical facts, or writing rules.

-Yet beneath all that memorization lies something much more significant:
+While this is true, beneath all that memorization lies something much more significant:

 A framework for how to think.